tay-counc/5609Visualization-Assignments/A0-Setup/README.md

 Ensure that you have added the [instructor](https://github.com/wangqianwen0418) and [TA]() to your private github repo so that we can access your source code, though most of the time, the grading does not depends on the source code.
 You will work on the same repo for the remainder of the semester.

+**Grading:**

+- [1 pt] Publicly accessible URL to your Github Page
+- [1 pt] Private github repo where the instructor and the TA has been invited to
+- [3 pts] Functionable Demo:
+   - All DOMs are present (images, text, button) (1 pt)
+   - The text updates correctly with each button click (1 pt)
+   - Users are able to change the allowed number of clicks (1 pt)